ory/sdk/clients/kratos/java/docs/CommonApi.md

 Get user-facing self-service errors

 This endpoint returns the error associated with a user-facing self service errors.
 When accessing this endpoint through ORY Kratos&#39; Public API, ensure that cookies are set as they are required for CSRF to work.
-To prevent token scanning attacks, the public endpoint does not return 404 status codes to prevent scanning attacks.
+To prevent token scanning attacks, the public endpoint does not return 404 status codes.
 More information can be found at [ORY Kratos User User Facing Error Documentation](https://www.ory.sh/docs/kratos/self-service/flows/user-facing-errors).

 ### Example
 ```java